 Fig. 4.
-Effect of strut thickness on the LDL distribution.
-A Distribution of LDL in the coronary artery.
-B The profile of LDL concentration along the representative lines.
+Effect of strut thickness on the LDL distribution: A) Distribution of LDL in the coronary artery, B) The profile of LDL concentration along the representative lines

-3.4 Effect of strut spacing
+3.4.
+Effect of strut spacing

-Fig.5A illustrates the impact of strut spacing on the distribution of LDL in coronary artery.
-The high LDL induced by strut protrusion would clearly decrease with the large strut spacing, showing the lowest level at the last strut.
-Compared with small spacing (spacing=1 mm), the maximum concentration of LDL for doubled spacing (spacing=2 mm) is reduced from 1.67 to 1.60, and this value reduces to 1.55 when the strut spacing has quadrupled (spacing=4 mm).
-The LDL concentration decreases less than 5% both on the luminal surface and in artery wall when the strut spacing increased from 1 mm to 2 mm, while the maximum concentration would reduce more than 10% on the line B_1 for the quadrupled strut.
-Moreover, as evident from Fig. 5B, the average concentration in the stented segment drops from 1.14 to 1.05 when the strut spacing increase from 1 mm to 4 mm.
+In Figure 5A, the impact of strut spacing on the distribution of LDL in coronary artery is illustrated.
+The high LDL induced by strut protrusion clearly decreased with the large strut spacing, showing the lowest level at the last strut.
+Compared to small spacing (spacing = 1 mm), the maximum concentration of LDL for doubled spacing (spacing = 2 mm) was reduced from 1.67 to 1.60, and this value reduced to 1.55 when the strut spacing has quadrupled (spacing = 4 mm).
+The LDL concentration decreased by less than 5% both on the luminal surface and in artery wall when the strut spacing increased from 1 mm to 2 mm, while the maximum concentration reduced by more than 10% on the line $B_1$ for the quadrupled strut.
+Moreover, as evident from Fig. 5B, the average concentration in the stented segment dropped from 1.14 to 1.05 when the strut spacing increased from 1 mm to 4 mm.